devremoto/angular-form-generator/README.md

 1. Open the Command Palette (`Ctrl+Shift+P` / `Cmd+Shift+P`)
 2. Run one of these commands:
-   - "Angular: Generate Form from Model"
+   - "Angular: Scaffold Form from Model"
-   - "Angular: Generate Form from This Model"
+   - "Angular: Scaffold Form from This Model"
    - "Angular: Generate JSDoc for Model"

-### Step-by-Step Form Generation Process
+### Step-by-Step Form Scaffolding Process

 When generating a form, the extension guides you through these steps with full back navigation: